-How to Sell a Rental Property with Tenants in It in New Jersey
+How to Sell a Rental Property with Tenants In It New Jersey

-Earlier, we mentioned that the process and timeline of selling your rental home in New Jersey depends on the type of rental agreement you signed with your tenant.
-In this section, we have detailed how to get started with the sale of a rental depending on these agreements.
+Earlier, we mentioned that the process and timeline of selling your rental home depends on the type of rental agreement you signed with your tenant.
+In this section, we have detailed how to get started with the sale of a New Jersey rental depending on these agreements.

 When the Tenants are on a Month-to-Month Lease

 A month-to-month lease or rental runs for an indefinite time.
 In other words, the lease remains active until either the landlord or the month-to-month tenant agrees to terminate the lease agreement.